 For teenagers with chronic health conditions, the transition to adult health care works best when you and your child plan it and know what to expect.
 You can help your child make the move by guiding her and encouraging her to take more responsibility for her own health care needs.

 Moving to adult care for teenagers with chronic health conditions

 Teenagers with a chronic health conditions or disability will eventually have to move into the adult health care system.
 This is called transition.

 Transition is a process rather than a one-off event.
 It takes time to prepare for and manage smoothly.

 Your paediatrician or GP will usually start talking about transition when your child is 12 or 13.
 If this doesn’t happen, it’s a good idea to ask about transition yourself.
 The sooner everyone starts thinking about and planning transition, the better.

 Smooth transition means your child has continuity of care for ongoing treatment, as well as care that matches his developmental needs as he approaches adulthood.
 If this happens, it should mean that your child needs less emergency treatment – or none at all.

 Video Transition to adult health care: overview

 Children with serious or chronic illness can spend a lot of time in hospital.
 This video looks at the transition from paediatric health care to adult health care.
 Health professionals as well as parents of teenagers with chronic conditions talk about the transition process.
-Two young people share their experiences of the move from child-centred care to adult-centred care.
+Two young people share their experiences of moving from child-centred care to adult-centred care.

 Moving to adult health care: transition phases